LeratoNtini/simple_shell/README.md

 oww yeah, can't wait to spread em cheeks again :)
+2022 May
+thank you alx for helping me meet my soulmate